emaphp/eMapper/README.md

 $user = $profile->getUser(); // returns the associated User instance
 ```

-Lazy associations returns an instance of *eMapper\AssociationManager*.
+Lazy associations returns an instance of *emapper\AssociationManager*.
 This means that invoking the *getProfile* method will return a manager instance.
 In order to get the referred value we append a call to the *fetch* method.

 ```php
 //obtain the user with ID = 100